Wood species

 yucca wood

-Wood is not used industrially.
-It is not a species harvested for forestry purposes, as the elements obtained from the trunk are quite small.
-It is, however, used in carpentry workshops for furniture, decorative objects and flooring.
+The wood is not used industrially.
+It is not a species that is harvested from the forest for this purpose, as the elements obtained from the trunk are quite small.
+However, it is used in carpentry workshops for furniture, decoration and flooring.
 It is a good material for making bowls, pens and other turned objects.
-It is used to make harps or is cut into veneer and used to make violins.
-In fact, it is said that some of Antonio Stradivari's famous violins were made of minstrel wood.
+It is used to make harps or cut into veneer and used to make violins.
+It is said that some of Antonio Stradivari's famous violins were made of jugaster wood.

 It is very good as firewood, with a high calorific value.

 Jugastrum has many uses, not just as wood.
-The bark has astringent effects, but can also be used as a treatment for eye pain, liver disease or cholesterol problems.
-It is a honey plant, but as there are no forests of jugaster, honey is rarely found only from its flowers, as in the case of linden.
-One of its most important uses is as a ground fixative.
-The roots of the jugastrum have the ability to fix sensitive soils by preventing soil erosion.
+The bark has astringent effects, but it can also be used as a treatment for eye pain, liver disease or cholesterol problems.
+It is a honey-bearing plant, but as there are no forests of jugastus, honey is rarely found from its flowers alone, as is the case with the lime tree.
+One of its most important uses is for soil fixation.
+The roots of jugastrum have the ability to fix sensitive soils by preventing soil erosion.

 Curiosities

-There are all sorts of traditions and beliefs in Europe related to the juggernaut.
-In Italy, for example, field maple and elm were used as vine supports, the so-called married vine (vite maritata).
-They were cultivated in rows and the vineyard leaned on them.
-It was thus raised from ground level and much more protected.
-Leaves and shoots were frequently cut and used as animal feed.
+There are all sorts of traditions and beliefs in Europe related to the jugaster.
+In Italy, for example, the field maple and the elm were used to support vines, so-called married vine (vite maritata).
+They were cultivated in rows and the vines leaned against them.
+It was thus raised off the ground and much better protected.
+Leaves and shoots were frequently cut and used as animal fodder.

 yucca wood